 - Sets: 3.

 6. Dumbbell Shrugs.

-The ended with Dumbbell shrugs is the best exercise to target the trapezius and rhomboids muscles that are located in the upper back of our body.
+The ended with Dumbbell shrugs are the best exercise to target the trapezius and rhomboids muscles that are located in the upper back of our body.
 This shoulder exercise plays an important role in supporting your posture and upper body training.
-The dumbbell shrug is one of the best shoulder exercises to build bigger, stronger trapezius muscle.
+The dumbbell shrug is one of the best shoulder exercises to build bigger, stronger trapezius muscles.

 - Stand with dumbbells on each of your hands in a straight posture along shoulders-width.

 - Relax your arms towards a gravity that stretches your shoulder and make extra pressure on it.

 - Lift both dumbbells and shoulder upward, and hold it for a few seconds.

 - Come back to the starting position and repeat it again.

 - Sets: 5.